Barnwell's trade grades: The NFL's 30 most impactful of last year

 Packers trade: 1-27, 3-76, 6-186

 After trading down with the Saints as part of the Marcus Davenport deal, the Packers used a third-round pick as the bait to move back up and draft Jaire Alexander.
 While they struggled mightily with injuries on defense, Green Bay has to be delighted with their first-round pick.
 As the season went on, the Packers gave him more and more responsibilities against the team's top receiver.
-Bill Belichick, of all people, said Alexander would be "one of the top corners in the game for a quite a while here," which is good enough for us.
+Bill Belichick, of all people, said Alexander would be "one of the top corners in the game for quite a while here," which is good enough for us.

 Impact grade: B